Cinnamon and Kale

 Healthy banana flapjacks

-They are good for you.
-These banana flapjacks are high in fibre, and low in added sugar.
-That means they won't send your blood sugar levels skyrocketing, and then crashing down later.
-They'll also keep you fuller for longer.
-In addition, the soluble fibre in oats, called beta glucans, is good for heart health.
-The combination of banana and oats will also provide you with a good source of B vitamins and a wide range of important minerals.
+• The soluble fibre in oats, called beta glucans is good for heart health.
+The combination of banana and oats provides a good source of B vitamins and a wide range of important minerals.

-Easy to make, with everyday ingredients.
-It literally takes just 10 minutes to mix up a batch of these healthy banana flapjacks.
-The recipe uses everyday ingredients, and there's no special equipment required.
+• Easy to make, with everyday ingredients.
+It takes just 10 minutes to make a batch of healthy banana flapjacks.
+There are only 5 ingredients, and no special equipment required.

 Ingredients